 Journaling during a trip can be fun too.
 Free Printable Travel Journal for Kids

 There has never been a better way of teaching children just how much work children are.
-Babysitting not only teaches responsibility, it offers kids a way of earning some of their own money.
+Babysitting not only teaches responsibility, but it also offers kids a way of earning some of their own money.
 They practice cleaning skills, cooking skills, and learn how to be somewhat independent.
 Babysitting for anyone other than one’s own siblings is a very important step everyone should take before becoming an adult.

 3. Learn to Swim